Heart Artifact Removal in Electrohysterography Measurements Using Algebraic Differentiators: Experimental Results

+where $\signalderiv{\chanindex,\text{pulse}}{\derivorder}$ is the reconstructed cardiac pulse component; the denominator quantifies residual energy not accounted for by detected pulses, requiring no ECG ground truth.

 Figures~\ref{fig:channel_7_results} and \ref{fig:channel_5_results} show representative results for two channels from the male subject.
 The top panels display the raw signal $\signal{\chanindex}$ (gray) and the cleaned signal $\signal{\chanindex,\text{clean}}$ from the proposed method (red) and template subtraction (green) from \cite{Petersen2020} (the toolbox from \cite{Delorme2004EEGLAB} has been used for the data processing).
 The bottom panels show the derivative signal $\signalderiv{\chanindex}{3}$ with detected pulse signatures and the percentile-based threshold.
-The inter-peak intervals of approximately $\SI{1}{\s}$ correspond to a heart rate of $\SI{60}{bpm}$, confirming that the detected pulses are cardiac artifacts.
-The proposed method effectively removes these artifacts while preserving the underlying signal structure.
-The $\text{SNR}_{\text{out}}$ defined in \eqref{eq:SNR} for these two examples are $\SI{5.14}{\dB}$ and $\SI{7.42}{\dB}$, respectively.
+The proposed method suppresses the cardiac artifact component while preserving signal components outside the detected pulse windows.
+The corresponding $\text{SNR}_{\text{out}}$ values are $\SI{5.14}{\dB}$ and $\SI{7.42}{\dB}$, respectively.

 Figure~\ref{fig:channel_5_female_results} shows results for an electrode near the uterus in the female subject.
-The derivative exhibits visible distortions because uterine activity violates $\signalderiv{\chanindex,\text{base}}{\derivorder}(t) \approx 0$.
-Slow-varying uterine components produce non-zero derivatives erroneously attributed to cardiac artifacts, limiting effectiveness for electrodes in close uterine proximity.
+The derivative exhibits visible distortions because slow-varying uterine contractions violate Assumption~\ref{ass:smooth_baseline}: the $\derivorder$-th order baseline derivative is non-zero near the uterus, producing false detections and limiting removal effectiveness.
 The $\text{SNR}_{\text{out}}$ for this example is $\SI{-2.15}{\dB}$.
+In this recording, the affected channel corresponds to the electrode positioned closest to the uterus (Figure~\ref{fig:ElectrodePlacement}), and performance is observed to degrade gradually with decreasing electrode-to-uterus distance.
+Whether this behavior generalizes across subjects, and whether the unaffected channels suffice for clinical monitoring, require validation on a larger cohort.

 Figure~\ref{fig:boxplot_delays} shows inter-channel delays estimated from detected cardiac pulse times relative to channel 8.
 Negative delays indicate earlier wavefront arrival, positive delays later arrival.
 Median delays range from $\SI{-11.6}{\ms}$ (channel 7) to $\SI{+3.0}{\ms}$ (channel 2), reflecting spatial propagation of cardiac electrical activity across the electrode array.
 The total delay spread of approximately $\SI{15}{\ms}$ corresponds to an apparent conduction velocity of $3$--$\SI{7}{\m\per\s}$ for typical electrode spacings of $5$--$\SI{10}{\cm}$, consistent with volume-conducted cardiac signals.
 The tight interquartile ranges ($\SI{1}{\ms}$ to $\SI{2}{\ms}$) confirm consistent detection and validate the spatial coherence assumption.